Local Technical Assistance Program (LTAP)

 Text 'mtbridges' to 555888 for SMS Updates

-The Montana Department of Transportation (MDT) recently issued a new load posting for the US 87 Elk Creek Bridge, between Grass Range (5 miles SE) and Roundup in Fergus County.
+The Montana Department of Transportation (MDT) recently issued a new load postings for the US 87 Elk Creek Bridge, between Grass Range (5 miles SE) and Roundup in Fergus County and Old Hwy 87 Two Leggins Canal Bridge, one mile west of Hardin in Big Horn County.
 The posting is part of a multi-year effort to update load ratings and postings Montana bridges as mandated by the Federal Highway Administration (FHWA).

 The FHWA mandate is in response to changes in the trucking industry over the last decade.
 Truck manufacturers are building specialized hauling vehicles (SHVs) capable of legally carrying heavier loads than typical vehicles have in the past.
 SHVs are single-unit, short-wheelbase, multiple-axle trucks commonly used in the construction, waste management, bulk cargo, and commodities hauling industries.
 Often one or more axles can be raised or lowered as needed to comply with statutory weight limitations.